anav5704/anav.dev/src/content/blogs/how-to-use-prisma-for-data-modeling-and-drizzle-for-queries-in-next-js-with-neon-postgresql.md

 npx drizzle-kit introspect
 ```

-After Drizzle is done pulling the schema, it will generate 2 new files in the Drizzle directory - a `schema.ts` file and a `relations.ts` file.
+After Drizzle is done pulling the schema, it will generate 2 new files in the `drizzle` directory: a `schema.ts` file and a `relations.ts` file.
 Your new structure should look like this:

 ```ts
 Quotes-App